As Chair of the expert panel, Claire Creaser participated in the launch of the Report of Expert Review of Public Libraries in Wales (22 Oct 2014)

 Impact of Library Discovery Technologies presentation (Apr 2014) Valérie Spezi, who was part of the team who worked on this resource discovery study, recently presented at the 2014 UKSG Conference, giving details of the project and sharing the findings.

-National survey of visually impaired young people now live (Mar 2014)
+National survey of visually impaired young people (Mar 2014)

 LISU and The Reading Agency have been asked by RNIB to find out about the difference that reading makes to the lives of blind and partially sighted young people.
-To do this, we are asking visually impaired 11 to 14 year olds to fill in a short online survey about the reading that they do for pleasure (in their own time and outside of school) and what this reading means to them.
+To do this, visually impaired 11 to 14 year olds have been asked to fill in a short online survey about the reading that they do for pleasure (in their own time and outside of school) and what this reading means to them.

 Welsh Library Services Review panel(Feb 2014)